Guide last updated by Heather Memess, September 2022

 Printed versions of the 1916 code (superseded) are also available at IALS.

-Marinoni, Luiz Guilherme.
-(2011) Código de processo civil.
-São Paulo: Editora Revista dos Tribunais (Portuguese)
+Marinoni, L. G. (2022) Código de processo civil: Comentado.
+São Paulo: Editora Revista dos Tribunais

 Code of Criminal procedure:

-Nucci, Guilherme de Souza (2012).
+Nucci, G.S.
+(2017).
 Código de processo penal comentado.
-São Paulo: Editora Revista dos Tribunais (Portuguese)
+São Paulo: Editora Revista dos Tribunais

 The President’s website has legislation going back to 1892 in Portuguese only.

 LexML Portal provides access to legislation and case law some of which is available in full text.
-Materials are supplied by the Office of the Federal Solicitor General (AGU) and the Office of the General Prosecutor, Supreme Federal Court (STF).
+Materials are supplied by the Office of the Federal Solicitor General (AGU) and the Office of the General Prosecutor.
+The Diário Oficial da União (official gazette) is available in full text from 1 Jan 1992 onwards on the website of the National Press.

 IALS holds two older, printed series of Brazilian legislation both in Portuguese:

-IALS holds the printed series Revista Trimestral de Jurisprudência, from 1963 onwards.
+IALS holds the printed series Revista Trimestral de Jurisprudência, from 1963 - 2014.
 It has decisions of the Supreme Court, indexed alphabetically and numerically.
 (Portuguese)

 Revista dos tribunais (Journal of the Courts), held 1912- 1977, has civil and criminal judgments from the Supreme Federal Court and a number of state courts along with articles, notes and commentary.
 See Journals section below for further information.
 (Portuguese)